Yehor-Zapara/taxi-service/README.md

 - Tomcat (version 9.0.54), to run application locally

 ## Setup
-1. Download and install MySQL
+1. Download and install MySQL.
 2. Download and install Tomcat (version 9.0.54).
-3. Fork this project and clone it to your Java IDE
+3. Fork this project and clone it to your Java IDE.
 4. Use `init_db.sql` file in `src/main/resources` folder
 to create schema (download MySQL Workbench if you need).
-5. Add your information in `ConnectionUtil.java` file in `src/main/java/mate/util` folder
+5. Add your information in `ConnectionUtil.java` file in `src/main/java/mate/util` folder.

 ```
     private static final String URL = "YOUR DATABASE URL";